Life & Accidental Death & Disability (AD&D)

 Memorial Hermann is committed to helping you protect the things you work so hard for.
 That includes some protections at no cost to you and options for eligible employees to increase coverage based on their family’s needs.

 Life and AD&D Insurance offers full-time employees and their families financial protection if the unthinkable happens, and you or a covered family member is injured or dies.
-The following programs are offered through Securian Financial.
+The following programs are offered through Voya Financial.

-Securian Financial Contact Information
+Voya Financial Contact Information

 Basic life insurance provides your beneficiaries with one times your annual base salary rounded up to the nearest $1,000 (maximum coverage limitations apply) in the event of your death.
 For example, if your annual base salary is $50,800, your basic life insurance coverage is $51,000.